AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from Edubook.
+Deletes the specified student from EduBook.

 Format 1 (by index): `delete INDEX`